 WiSAR Technology Gateway Manager

-TSSG, based at Waterford Institute of Technology, collaborates with companies involved in delivering mobile services, primarily for smart phones and tablets.
+ICS Gateway, based at SETU Waterford, collaborates with companies involved in delivering mobile services, primarily for smart phones and tablets.

-“The depth and breadth of research and expertise we have in TSSG offers companies a unique opportunity to develop their business without the risk.
-With expertise in advancedmobile services, augmented & virtual reality, data mining, 5G and future communications, we endeavour to create a partnership with our clients and carefully craft a solution in line with their R&D goals.”
+“The depth and breadth of research and expertise we have in ICS offers companies a unique opportunity to develop their business without the risk.
+With expertise in advanced mobile services, augmented & virtual reality, data mining, 5G and future communications, we endeavour to create a partnership with our clients and carefully craft a solution in line with their R&D goals.”

 IMaR based at MTU – Kerry, is applying its core expertise in providing electronic and mechanical hardware, software, IoT and data analytics innovation for increased productivity in the manufacturing, agriculture and process sectors.